jciardo/MCMC_project/README.md

 ## Running the Simulation

-The solver is called from the cli using the main script.
+The solver is called from the CLI using the main script.
 At minimum, specify the board size `N` and the number of MCMC steps.

 ### Basic Usage